Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Neural CSI Compression Fine-Tuning

 where clipping and rounding operations are defined as:

-Since both rounding and clipping are non-differentiable operations, they hinder the training of our neural CSI compressor through gradient descent.
-To address this issue, we employ a common technique called the straight-through estimator (STE) \cite{DBLP:journals/corr/BengioLC13}, where we approximate \({\partial Q_t(\delta)}/{\partial \delta} = 1\).
-Here, the quantization bin is controlled by \(t\), and \(N\) is a hyperparameter that specifies the number of bins.
-Given that \(\bar{\delta} = Q_t(\delta)\), the discrete model prior \(p[\bar{\delta}]\) is derived by pushing forward \(p(\delta)\) through the quantization function \(Q_t\):
+Since both rounding and clipping are non-differentiable operations, they obstruct gradient-based training of the neural CSI compressor.
+To address this issue, a commonly used technique known as the straight-through estimator (STE) is employed \cite{DBLP:journals/corr/BengioLC13}, where the gradient of the quantization function is approximated as \(\partial Q_t(\delta) / \partial \delta = 1\).
+Here, the quantization bin width is controlled by \(t\), and \(N\) denotes the number of quantization bins.